Janesville man gets five years in prison in friend's fentanyl overdose

 The woman said she would have liked to see a longer prison sentence.

-Wood said Jacobson will be about 40 years old before he's clear of the full sentence and parole linked to his friend's death.
+Wood said Jacobson will be about 40 years old before he is clear of the full sentence and parole linked to his friend's death.

 Given his past record for drug offenses, there will be little room now for Jacobson to backslide, Wood said.